lfricken/ti/core/readme.md

 ## Tood
-tech cards
 action cards
 abil/strat cards
-rethink tech so you can accumulate tech points you spend secret obj (may score at the end of any phase or the isntant they happen)
+secret obj (may score at the end of any phase or the isntant they happen)
     destroy an enemy flagship or dreadnought via space combat destroy an enemy pds via an invasion